mce777/snips/utilities/ohmyzsh.md

-Brief instructions on installing the **oh my ZSH** command line thingy with all those nice keyboard shortcuts and pretty colors.
+How to install the **oh my ZSH** command line thingy with all those nice keyboard shortcuts and pretty colors.

 ##Installation
 https://github.com/robbyrussell/oh-my-zsh/wiki